-Although, under the previous regime it could be debated to what extent arbitration agreements are severable, severability is a recognised principle of Luxembourg arbitration law (Article 1227-3, NCCP).
-Their validity is not affected by the contract being null and void.
+Severability of arbitration agreements is a recognised principle of Luxembourg arbitration law (Article 1227-3 NCCP).
+The validity of arbitration agreements is not affected by the contract being null and void.
 Furthermore, the nullity of the arbitration agreement does not affect the validity of the contract.

-Article 5(4) of the 2020 rules of the Arbitration Centre also endorses the principle of severability and indicates that "unless otherwise agreed, the arbitrator shall not cease to have jurisdiction by reason of any allegation that the contract is non-existent or null and void, provided that the arbitrator upholds the validity of the arbitration agreement".
+Article 5(4) of the 2020 Rules of the Luxembourg Arbitration Centre also endorses the principle of severability and indicates that "unless otherwise agreed, the arbitrator shall not cease to have jurisdiction by reason of any allegation that the contract is non-existent or null and void, provided that the arbitrator upholds the validity of the arbitration agreement".